 Big organisations have lots of staff – some you’ll never meet!
 Big companies are like a city: they’re busy, full of people and many different things are happening.
 If large companies are a city, small businesses are a village.
 Everyone knows everyone in a village.
 There are fewer people, although they work together closely.
 On the surface, things look quiet, but the community gets things done.

-If you’re going to trade effectively with a small business, you need to adopt the village mindset.
+If you’re going to sell to small businesses effectively, you need to adopt the village mindset.
 Treat your SMB customers like people, not sales stats.
 Work with them, not against them: whey they succeed, everyone benefits.

 If you can do that successfully, you’ll build loyalty, fans and advocates.
 Treat SMBs badly and you’ll alienate a valuable client.
 Hello, customer churn… goodbye, loyal brand advocates.